-Harvard Debate Council (an independent student organization of Harvard College), Harvard Debate Council Diversity Project (HDCDP) is an Atlanta-based program that provides Black youth access and exposure to accelerated academic training in critical thinking, communication, and civic engagement.
+A subsidiary of the Harvard Debate Council (an independent student organization of Harvard College), Harvard Debate Council Diversity Project (HDCDP) is an Atlanta-based program that provides Black youth access and exposure to accelerated academic training in critical thinking, communication, and civic engagement.
 HDCDP seeks to matriculate underrepresented students into a prestigious Harvard summer residency.

 Founded in 2017, HDCDP is a subsidiary of the Harvard Debate Council at Harvard College.
 Brandon Fleming, Assistant Coach of Debate at Harvard University, founded the diversity pipeline program to fulfill the Harvard Debate Council’s desire to increase minority representation at the summer residency.
 Fleming organized an executive board comprised of Atlanta’s influential community leaders and launched the initiative in Fall 2017.
 In the inaugural year, over 150 applications poured in from counties throughout Metro Atlanta.
 In January 2017, 25 students were selected to represent Atlanta’s inaugural class of HDCDP, who went on to make history by dominating the tournament at the Harvard Debate Council summer residency.

 what are the benefits of hdcdp?